 EDUC 476 Diversity and Inclusion

-0.25 EFTS OL, OC Development of student teachers' critical understanding, knowledge and enactment of socially just, inclusive pedagogies that are responsive to and respectful of learner diversity within the education system.
+0.25 FFTS OL.
+OC 30 points Development of student teachers' critical understanding, knowledge and enactment of socially just, inclusive pedagogies that are responsive to and respectful of learner diversity within the education system.

 EDUC 477 Secondary Curriculum 1